Dovetail Carpentry

 Physical Requirements

-The course is physically demanding – applicants must be able to lift 20 lbs, bend at the waist, and be able to be on their feet for up to eight hours.
-This course takes place inside a workshop, but students should be prepared for variable temperatures and conditions.
+The course is physically demanding – students must be able to lift 20 lbs, bend at the waist, and be able to be on their feet for several hours at a time.
+Our courses take place in variable weather conditions and at times on uneven terrain.

 WHEN